 Early stars of the Gibson SG guitar

 By the later half of the 1960s the Gibson SG would wind up in the hands of a precocious young Englishman who was the chief guitarist for the biggest band on the planet, The Beatles.
 George Harrison was hardly alone in his English love of the guitar.
 Pete Townshend became enamored of the Gibson SG Special guitars with single coil P-90 pickups.
-Pete would bash his SG guitars against the amplifiers, or even the stage floor.
+Pete would bash his guitars against the amplifiers, or even the stage floor.
 Then he'd have them put back together again.

 Rock and Roll music was born of the blues, and Eric Clapton had fancied himself as a blues purist.
 He still does to this day.
 After blazing away some of the most emotional soloing ever with John Mayall's band, The Bluesbreakers, on a 1959 Gibson Les Paul, Eric would join a super trio named Cream, and make the SG his guitar of choice.

-Eric Clapton's 'The Fool' Gibson SG was one of the single most famous guitars in the world at the time, and it still is at this time.
+Eric Clapton's 'The Fool' was one of the single most famous guitars in the world at the time, and it still is at this time.
 For reasons only Eric knows he seemed to fall out of love with Gibson guitars, and into love with Fender.
 It never mattered much, as music marched on along with the times, and though Clapton had played some heavy music with Cream, music which would be called 'heavy metal' was just around the corner; and another Englishman would become known as its father.

 This page is not meant to be any sort of best to worst ranking of guitars or guitar players.
-I'm discussing the Tony Iommi SG guitars here first simply because Iommi has had the longest career of anyone I know of who's almost exclusively a Gibson SG guitar player.
+I'm discussing the Tony Iommi SG guitars here first simply because Iommi has had the longest career of anyone I know of who's almost exclusively a Gibson solid guitar player.
 Also, the music of Black Sabbath has always meant quite a lot to me, personally.
 Were the Eric Clapton 'The Fool' guitar ever a production instrument it would probably be listed first because it was the first SG which was famous in and of itself, even after Clapton no longer used it.

-Gibson Tony Iommi SG guitars are not going to be easy to find for anyone.
+Gibson Tony Iommi solid guitars are not going to be easy to find for anyone.
 Places like Reverb or Ebay may have them from time to time, but it won't be frequent.
 And insofar as Gibson Tony Iommi SG guitars go, the red ones are extremely rare, or rarest of them all.
 To be clear here, you could have Gibson Custom Shop build you one of these guitars, but at one time there were production instruments.
-You always know the Iommi guitars for the cross inlays on the fretboard.
+You always know the Iommi guitars for the cross inlays on the fret-board.